-Everyone has their own share of ex-girlfriend/ex-boyfriend stories; the “bad” break-up, the “it’s not you, it’s me” break up and of course the “I still want to be friends” break-up.
-In the comedy Ex-Girlfriends, writer, director and star, Alexander Poe, examines love, loss, and the grown-up process of moving on.
+Everyone has their share of ex-girlfriend/ex-boyfriend stories–the “bad” break-up, the “it’s not you, it’s me” break-up, and, of course, the “I still want to be friends” break-up.
+In the comedy “Ex-Girlfriends,” writer, director and star Alexander Poe examines love, loss, and the grown-up process of moving on.

-After the break-up of his latest relationship, writer Graham (Alexander Poe), spots another ex, Laura, played by Kristen Connolly (Cabin in the Woods) at a mutual friend’s party.
-To Graham, in his apathetic state, this type of meeting is anything but a chance encounter.
-It must be the sign that she’s the girl he was meant to be with; the one that got away.
+After the break-up of his latest relationship, writer Graham (Alexander Poe), spots another ex, Laura, played by Kristen Connolly (“Cabin in the Woods”) at a mutual friend’s party. o Graham, in his apathetic state, this type of meeting is anything but a chance encounter.
+It must be the sign that she’s the girl he was meant to be with, the one that got away.
 After attempting to re-ignite the great relationship he remembers with Laura, he learns she is involved with someone else.

 AFM: This was the world premiere of Ex-Girlfriends and at the IMAX, no less, how was that for you?

 AP: It was pretty amazing.
 When you start to make a movie, the prospect of watching with an audience is so far off and finally getting here was really satisfying.
 It was especially fun to see people so engaged with it.
 I had conversations afterwards with people talking about their own relationships and their own problems and what the movie brought up for them.
 It spurred some fun conversations.

 AFM: I love that your character is so open emotionally, flaws and all.
 He shares all the secret things we do after a break-up like the burning of old letters and pictures where we usually see these types of things with female characters.
 Would you say that this movie came about from past experiences?